Hi everybody.

 Of your painting.

-A quick intellectual analysis without discernment or judgment makes me say,
+Without discernment or judgment makes me say,

 Let's try white.

-I've got it in my dominant hand,
+Got it in my dominant hand.

-Hoping that some of this black has dried or partially dried but then that's my anticipation stepping up to bat,
+Hoping that some of this black has dried or partially dried.

-My experiential knowledge joining the creation saying,
+My experiential knowledge joining the creation.

 Let's see if that will go down.

-And because those are evidential of happenstance,
+And because those are Covidential of Happenstance.

-In my pre-thought,
+In my pre-thought planned way.

 We'll go with it.